WarriorofZarona/Good-README-Generator/README.md

 * [Credits](#credits)

 # Installation
-Type npm install in node.js to install necessary dependencies such as axios, dotenv, and inquirer.
+Type npm install to install necessary dependencies like axios, dotenv, and inquirer.

 # Usage
-Quickly generate a README for projects.
+Quickly generate READMEs for future projects.

 # License
 No licenses used for this project.